2/21/2025

 Marvin

-Good day and thank you for standing by.
-Welcome to the fourth quarter, 2024 Comfort System USA Earnings Conference Call.
+Good day, and thank you for standing by.
+Welcome to the fourth quarter 2024 Comfort System USA earnings conference call.
 At this time, all participants are in listen-only mode.
 After the speaker's presentation, there will be a question and answer session.
 To ask a question during this session, you'll need to press star 1-1 on your telephone.
-You will then hear an automated message advising your hand is raised.
+You will then hear automated message advising your hand is raised.
 To withdraw your question, please press star 1-1 again.
 Please be advised that today's conference is being recorded.
-I'll now hand the conference over to your first speaker today, Julie Shafe, Chief Executive County Officer.
+I'd like to hand the conference over to your first speaker today, Julie Shafe, Chief Accounting Officer.
 Please go ahead.

 speaker